WHATS HOT

 The Benefits of Breastfeeding

-There are many benefits of breastfeeding, from convenience to long-term that new may not be aware of.
-Breastfeeding is not only more natural for , but it also has many benefits for both and child.
+There are many benefits of , from convenience to long-term health that may not be aware of.
+Breastfeeding is not only more natural for babies, but it also has many benefits for both mother and child.

 In addition to boosting your baby’s immune system, breastfeeding also has digestive benefits.
-Breast milk is easier for your baby to digest than formula, and can with constipation, , and food allergies.
+Breast milk is easier for your baby to digest than formula, and can help with constipation, diarrhea, and food allergies.

 If you are a new mother struggling to shed those extra pounds, breastfeeding may be the answer.
 Not only will it help burn calories, but it will also prevent your body from having a period for several months.
 In addition, breastfeeding provides a natural method of contraception.
 In the long term, breastfeeding can also provide disease prevention power.
 Women who breastfeed their babies have a lower risk of developing breast and other cancers throughout their lives.